Michalis-Mel/react-business-website/README.md

 ### Technologies used for Capture:

--JavaScript
+- JavaScript
--React
+- React
--React Router
+- React Router

 For the animations:
--Styled Components
+- Styled Components
--Framer Motion
+- Framer Motion

 # Getting Started with Create React App